 Open the Edit panel

-- Underneath the video player, you will see a menu bar.
-Make sure that you are in the 'Edit' tab.
+1. Next to the video player, you will see a menu bar.
+Click Videos.

-- Click the 'Edit' button next to the video you wish to clip.
+2. Click the Edit button.
 This will open the edit panel.

 You now need to determine the timestamps that you would like for the start and end of the new clip.